Additional Helpful Links

 only way a VSO can receive tax deductible gifts is if the donation is for a

-specific event that is co-sponsored by Student Life.
+specific event that is co-sponsored by your respective Program Office.
 Before your

 club begins to solicit companies for gifts, you need to have an event

-sponsorship agreement on file with Student Life.
+sponsorship agreement on file with your Program Office.
 Please review

 Ross' event sponsorship guidelines.